 - High-speed steel - A self-hardening steel alloy that can withstand elevated temperatures without becoming soft.

-- Tool steel - Particular steel that is used in the manufacture of tool such as chisels, cutters, woodturning tools, shear blades, blacksmith’s tools, and razors, where high hardness is required to maintain a sharp cutting edge.
+- Tool steel - Particular steel that is used in the manufacture of tools such as chisels, cutters, woodturning tools, shear blades, blacksmith’s tools, and razors, where high hardness is required to maintain a sharp cutting edge.

-- Advanced high-strength steels (AHSS)- A modern steel type used in nearly every new vehicle design as AHSS makes the vehicle lighter, thus enhancing safety, improving fuel economy and reducing lifetime greenhouse gas emissions.
+- Advanced high-strength steels (AHSS)- A modern steel type used in nearly every new vehicle design as AHSS makes the vehicle lighter, thus enhancing safety, improving fuel economy, and reducing lifetime greenhouse gas emissions.

 Properties of Steel